NdauwaRafael/Video-Streamer/README.md

 # Tutorial Master
-A streaming application built with Vue.js, Laravel and Vuetify frontend framework.
+A streaming application built with Vue.js, Laravel and Vuestic frontend framework.